Background Information about Probate

 You can transfer title to the person's property using a special document called an Affidavit for Collection of Personal Property If the person who died:- did not own any real property, owned real property held jointly with another person with a right of survivorship, or owned real property that automatically transferred title through a Transfer on Death Deed,

-- the value of his or her vehicles is less than $100,000, and
+- the value of their vehicles is less than $100,000, and

 - the value of all other personal property is less than $50,000, and